 You can make use of wooden wicks in pretty much all wax, but they look the best in soy.
 Soy is a more luxurious wax to make use of in candle making, and so are wooden wicks for that matter.
 They’re an excellent combination for a gorgeous, luxury candle.
 Why not throw in a fragrance oil as well to make it that much more special?

 When you are sourcing wood wicks be sure to buy the authentic Wooden Wicks as they are better quality and naturally processed.
-These can be purchased from the Wooden Wick Store on Amazon or direct from the Wooden Wick Company website.
+These can be purchased from the or direct from the Wooden Wick Company website.

 How to use a wooden wick